The Feeble Files

 The Feeble Files is an adventure video game about the adventures of an alien called Feeble.
 The game is a science fiction comedy, with a similar style of British humour to that of Adventure Soft's previous games, the Simon the Sorcerer series.

 It was created and released in the UK in 1997 by Adventure Soft. e.p.i.c. interactive (now RuneSoft) created a Mac version in 2001 and an Amiga version in 2002 that were released in Europe.
-In 2002 the Mac version was released in the U.S..
+In 2002 the Mac version was released in the U.S.

-The game was made available for DRM-free digital distribution from GOG.com on December 30, 2008.
+The game was made available for DRM-free digital distribution from GOG.com in December 2008.

 Gameplay

 For interaction the game uses a point-and-click navigation system synonymous with adventure games.
 The player is in control of the main character, Feeble, and must solve various puzzles to advance through the game and complete his quest.
-However, the player eventually gets the opportunity to use SAM, a robot with a penchant for genocide, to solve certain puzzles in the game.
+The player later gets the opportunity to use SAM, a robot with a penchant for genocide, to solve certain puzzles in the game.
 When using SAM the players cursor changes and different options are available to interact with objects in the environment, adding more depth to the gameplay.

-At one point during the game the player must win several arcade games in order to advance, however these games use completely different gameplay methods and often proved to be very difficult for players.
+At one point during the game the player must win several arcade games in order to advance, but these games use completely different gameplay methods and often proved to be difficult for players.
 In the end Adventure Soft released a saved game just after the arcade section to allow people to carry on playing.

 The story and puzzles within the game are all of a linear nature.

 Plot

-'The Feeble Files is loosely based on elements of the dystopian novel Nineteen Eighty-Four by George Orwell which describes a government and society similar to Feeble's and features a protagonist with similar ambitions as Feeble's.
+The Feeble Files is loosely based on elements of the dystopian novel Nineteen Eighty-Four by George Orwell which describes a government and society similar to Feeble's and features a protagonist with similar ambitions as Feeble's.